rackerlabs/technical-blog/_posts/2016-03-03-peel-content-layers.md

 And look at the next to last line, the script already found a content ID with no title, though in this case it all checks out fine.

 I can also search through our existing content using the `/search?q=:term` operation.
-After the hackathon I added the ability to
+After the hackathon I added the ability to do a search query based on a term.
+How about searching for [RackConnect](https://developer.rackspace.com:9000/search?q=rackconnect) using the content API and getting back some JSON as well as a count of 210 results.

 ## What's next?

 The endpoint for our content API is open for read actions, so if you're interested you can take a look at the work so far at https://github.com/deconst/cli-deconst/ and join in.
 The [content API is documented in the content-service repo](https://github.com/deconst/content-service#api).
 Next we'll wrap it up in a CLI for easier reporting.
 Feel free to join in the delicious content API layer fun.

 <a href="https://commons.wikimedia.org/w/index.php?curid=37028602">
-{% img center 2016-02-29-peel-content-layers/layercake.jpg Fancy layer cake by Jacklee, CC By-SA 4.0 %}
+{% img center 2016-03-03-peel-content-layers/layercake.jpg Fancy layer cake by Jacklee, CC By-SA 4.0 %}
 </a>